-2.8 New Bad Tasks
+2.8.
+New bad tasks

 AI may generate new tasks that increase revenue, but reduce consumer utility, such as through addiction or manipulation, or in the context of production, via security attacks by malicious actors.
-To capture this, let us suppose that welfare is given by $\mathcal{W} = C - E$, where the second term is an externality, for example from misinformation or manipulative activities, as I discuss below.
+To capture this, let us suppose that welfare is given by $\mathcal{W} = C - E$, where the second term is an externality, for example, from misinformation or manipulative activities, as I discuss below.
 In that case, the welfare effects of new tasks generated by AI will be

-$$\frac{d\mathcal{W}}{dN} = \frac{dY}{dN} - \frac{dE}{dN}.$$ (18)
+$$\frac{dW}{dN} = \frac{dY}{dN} - \frac{dE}{dN}.$$ (18)

-Although it is difficult to ascertain the magnitude of such negative welfare effects, I argue, based on some recent studies, that they may be nontrivial.
+Although it is difficult to ascertain the magnitude of such negative welfare effects, I argue, based on some recent studies, that they may be non-trivial.
 Specifically, I use estimates on the relative magnitudes of the two terms in (18) and proxy for the magnitude of the first term by the revenues of tasks where AI can produce new bad tasks or socially harmful activities.

-2.9 Wage and Inequality Implications of AI
+2.9.
+Wage and inequality implications of Al

-A number of commentators and experts are cautiously optimistic that advances in generative AI could be beneficial for labor or at the very least not impact workers as adversely as previous waves of digital technologies, such as robotics and software systems, which were predominantly used for automation.
-There are three potential pathways via which such optimism may be realized.
+A number of commentators and experts are cautiously optimistic that advances in generative AI could be beneficial for labour or at the very least not impact workers as adversely as previous waves of digital technologies, such as robotics and software systems, which were predominantly used for automation.
+There are three potential pathways through which such optimism may be realized.

-- 1. AI can enable productivity increases in tasks currently produced by labor.
-This is the task-complementarities channel and can be captured either by an increase in A_L or an increase in $\gamma_L(z)$ for a subset of the tasks that are automated or by increases in λ_U and λ_H (which, recall, are the productivities of unskilled and highly-skilled workers).
-However, when $\sigma < 1$, these types of productivity improvements will reduce the labor share, and thus inequality between capital and labor will increase. - 2.
-If AI generates large productivity gains, it may increase wages even though it reduces the labor share (Acemoglu and Restrepo, 2018, 2019b).
-This channel thus critically hinges on the magnitude of the productivity effects discussed above, but in any case, always increases inequality between capital and labor.

-- 3. As already discussed, some early studies show that within narrow occupations, lowerperforming or lower-expertise workers are the ones benefiting from generative AI.
-This raises the possibility that AI could be more complementary to lower-skill workers and may reduce labor income inequality.
+- 1. AI can enable productivity increases in tasks currently produced by labour.
+This is the task-complementarities channel and can be captured either by an increase in A_L or an increase in $\gamma_L(z)$ for a subset of the tasks that are automated or by increases in λ_U and λ_H (which, recall, are the productivities of unskilled and highly skilled workers).
+However, when $\sigma < 1$, these types of productivity improvements will reduce the labour share, and thus inequality between capital and labour will increase. - 2.
+If AI generates large productivity gains, it may increase wages even though it reduces the labour share (Acemoglu and Restrepo, 2018, 2019b).
+This channel thus critically hinges on the magnitude of the productivity effects discussed above, but in any case, always increases inequality between capital and labour. - 3.
+As already discussed, some early studies show that within narrow occupations, lower-performing or lower-expertise workers are the ones benefiting from generative AI.
+This raises the possibility that AI could be more complementary to lower-skill workers and may reduce labour income inequality.
 In my framework, this would be captured by an increase in λ_U relative to λ_H .
-However, even in this case, inequality between capital and labor will rise (provided that $\sigma < 1$). - 4.
-If AI created new (good) tasks, these would reduce inequality between capital and labor, and if enough new tasks were targeting lower-skill workers, this could also reduce labor income inequality (Acemoglu and Restrepo, 2018).
+Even in this case, however, inequality between capital and labour will rise (provided that $\sigma < 1$). - 4.
+If AI created new (good) tasks, these would reduce inequality between capital and labour, and if enough new tasks were targeting lower-skill workers, this could also reduce labour income inequality (Acemoglu and Restrepo, 2018).